 This. is. critical!
 Regardless of how good (or not) you think your hearing may be, it’s likely much different than that of your passenger.
 Especially if your using a cheaper helmet speaker, the high-pitched treble tones can be excruciating if your passenger decides that he/she needs the volume to be louder.
 As you may imagine, certain people prefer to speak loudly while other’s are much softer in volume: it’s not imperative to have separate controls but it’s certainly a comfortable bonus that we won’t ride without.
 The ability to control both volumes separately (as found on the 5050 and 6100 series) will give you more control over your overall comfort level across the ride.
 Things to consider, however, is that this feature is not available if you have a 4-seat SxS with four passengers connected to the intercom.
 One volume control, four people.

 This feature used to be more prevalent, such as on the RRP 660, but is harder to find as of late.
 Essentially, VOX control lets you dictate the volume required to activate transmission to the driver or passenger.
 A higher VOX level will require a much more concentrated volume to que a transmission to the driver.
 A lower VOX level will be much more likely to randomly send transmissions to the driver (if set too low, it can be accidentally activated by wind , breathing levels , etc.).
 If using non-helmet over-the-ear headsets, this feature is a huge help.
+Anyhow, we believe that the RRP 6100 has more advanced voice processing capabilities than its predecessors and thus, was able to eliminate the manual VOX adjustment.
+We’ve tried numerous intercoms and often can’t last a single minute without reaching for the VOX control- on the 6100, however, we completely forgot that this feature wasn’t even there.
+It’s that good!

 One of the first things you’ll notice when you talk over an intercom is the slight re-iteration of your voice.
 It’s a nice way to ensure that your intercom is working and that your passenger is, in fact, hearing what you have to say.
 When your in a high-noise environment, however, the side-tone can be one extra nuisance that contributes to unnecessary noise.
 To create a truly serene driving environment, the 6100 lets you eliminate the side-tone as you see fit.
 Less noise, more focus in our opinion.
+For reference, this is a pretty high-end feature as none of the other Rugged intercoms have a side-tone delete.
+If you’re planning on trail riding or general recreation, this is more of a novel feature than anything.
+For racing, it’s personal preference but well desired nonetheless.

 Absolutely imperative!
 Every Rugged Radios intercom unit comes music-ready.
 The 5100 has a front-mounted 3.5mm auxiliary port, the RRP 696 has Bluetooth capability, and the RRP 6100 has a rear-mounted AUX connection (this will require CS-MUSIC-6P-XL to convert to a 3.5mm port for your phone).
 We love this capability and always have a playlist ready for the day ahead with our intercoms.
 Again, this is only made possible with your game-changing intercom unit.
 It’s worth it!